 We may withhold information for specific reasons.
 If we do, we will explain the reason why.

-The specific reasons enabling us to withhold information are set out in sections 6 and 7 of the Local Government Official Information and Meetings Act.
-The some of the reasons to withhold information are to:
+The specific reasons enabling us to withhold information are set out in LGOIMA.
+These include to:

 - protect peoples' privacy